Skip to content

 NQ (Nasdaq 100 futures) is one of the cleanest instruments for sweep-based trading because:

-• Deep liquidity pools: Technology stocks create predictable institutional positioning around key levels
+• Deep liquidity pools: Technology stocks create predictable positioning around key levels

-• Clear session structure: The 9:30–11:30 AM EST window produces the majority of high-quality sweeps
+• Clear session structure: The NY AM session (9:30–11:00 AM ET) produces the majority of high-quality sweeps

-• Tight spreads: Institutional participation keeps bid-ask spreads manageable
+• Tight spreads: Strong participation keeps bid-ask spreads manageable

 • Defined key levels: Prior session highs/lows, overnight highs/lows, and opening range extremes create obvious liquidity targets

-A sweep alone isn't a signal.
+A sweep alone isn't a setup.
 It's the first gate.

 What to Watch For